 In a bowl combine chicken, sherry, ginger, garlic and 2 tsp cornstarch.
 Chill 30 min.
 In another bowl combine broth, soy sauce, hoisin, vinegar, sugar and 2½ tsp cornstarch; set aside.

-Sauté 1 tsp oil and half the chicken in a large nonstick skillet over medium-high heat until cooked through, about 5 min; transfer to a paste.
+Heat a large nonstick skillet over medium-high heat, with 1 tsp canola oil.
+Sauté half the chicken until cooked through, about 5 min; transfer to a plate.
 Repeat with remaining chicken and oil.

 Return chicken to skillet.
 Stir in broth mixture and bring to a simmer; cook until sauce thickens, about 1 min.
 Add cashews and serve with scallions and red-pepper flakes.

-You can whip up this takeout favorite with just a little it of prep.
+You can whip up this takeout favorite with just a little bit of prep.
 Serve with steamed rice.

 Be sure to check out these other great international recipes from some of my fellow food bloggers who are also participating in the Food Blogger Winter Games event, posting delicious recipes that are internationally inspired!
 Share a recipe on Instagram you made from another culture using the hashtag #foodbloggerwintergames while you are at it!